tholonia/iching_cli/book/intro/content/iching_intro.md

+<div style='page-break-after: always;'></div>

-# The Tholonic I-Ching: A Comprehensive Integration
+# The Tholonic I-Ching

+## A Comprehensive Integration

 This book is meant to be the forward or introduction to the book “The Tholonic I Ching”.
-It is published separately because 1) the book “The Tholonic I Ching” is 550 pages without the introduction, and the addition 75+ pages makes “The Tholonic I Ching” too cumbersome and significantly distracts from the books aesthetics.
-2) This book is more that a simple introduction.
-It’s an overview of two complex models that requires some special explanations, hence the 75+ pages.
-3) Both this book and “The Tholonic I Ching” are regularly updated but not at the same time.
+It is published separately because:

+1) 1) 1: The book “The Tholonic I Ching” is 550 pages without the introduction, and the addition 75+ pages makes “The Tholonic I Ching” too cumbersome and significantly distracts from the book's aesthetics (plus, most people are not interested the in reasoning).
+   2)
+   3) 2: This book is more that a simple introduction.
+It’s an overview of two complex models that requires some special explanations, hence the 100+ pages.
+   4)
+   5) 3: Both this book and “The Tholonic I Ching” are regularly updated but not at the same time.
 Keeping the books separate allows each book to evolve at its own pace.
 4) Most readers of “The Tholonic I Ching” will not be interested in this lengthy explanation, so there is little point in including it.
+   6)

 # Section I: Introduction & Foundations